Online RN – BSN

 - Students who wish to appeal program dismissal should write a letter explaining the specific reasons that they believe warrants an overturn of the decision.
 The appeal letter should be submitted to the Director of Online Programs within 30 days of the notification of dismissal letter.
 The appeal, along with applicants’ academic transcripts, will be reviewed by the Undergraduate Admission, Progression and Graduation Committee.
 Students will be notified in writing the results of the Committee’s decision within 15 days of the committee meeting.
 If the decision to deny readmission is upheld by the Committee, applicants may submit a written appeal to the Dean of the College of Nursing.
 If applicants are not satisfied with the outcome of the appeal they may write to the Dean of the College of Nursing, or send a written appeal to the Vice Chancellor for Academic Affairs.

 If you choose to withdraw from a course, please email your registration coordinator for assistance.
 Students can use the Nursing Carousel to adjust their schedule once they withdraw from a course.
 If you need help in adjusting your schedule, please email your academic advisor for assistance.
-Refunds are offered to students who officially withdrawal from the course no later than Tuesday of the start of classes by 4:00pm CT.
+Refunds are offered to students who officially withdraw from the course no later than Tuesday of the start of classes by 4:00pm CT.
 Students who receive financial aid should check with the financial aid department to determine the effect withdrawing has on their financial aid obligation.
-If you withdrawal later than Tuesday of the start of classes, and feel that you have extraordinary circumstances, you may contact a student advocate in the Office of the Dean of Students to provide documentation and ask for a refund.
+If you withdraw later than Tuesday of the start of classes and feel that you have extraordinary circumstances, you may contact a student advocate in the Office of the Dean of Students to provide documentation and ask for a refund.
 Withdrawing from a course will impact your transcripts as demonstrated below:

 Course Length | Withdrawal/Drop Deadlines | Grade Received | Refund Policy |